How to Apply

-If you are interested in applying in the upcoming 2019 United States and Canada competition, the link to the application form will be available on this page in mid-July 2018.
+If you are interested in applying in the upcoming 2021 United States and Canada competition, the link to the application form will be available on this page in July 2020.

 Persons who have already received a Guggenheim Fellowship are not eligible to apply for another.

 Guggenheim Fellowships are not available for the creation of residencies, curriculum development, or any type of educational program, nor are they available to support the development of websites or blogs.

 Our awards are intended for individuals only; they are not available to organizations, institutions, or groups.

 Guggenheim Fellowships are not open to students (undergraduate, graduate, or postgraduate).

 We regret that our awards are not available to support the writing of literature for children or young readers, or support any other type of work (e.g., films, plays, etc.) intended for young audiences.